-- Time: Try to work activities into employees' existing schedules (e.g., provide time off for accessing preventative care). - Access: Make sure activities are accessible (e.g., host them on-site or provide transportation) - Knowledge: Provide information on the benefits of participating in an activity and additional related resources. - Cost: Whenever possible, make sure activities are free. - Incentives: If possible, provide incentives for participation, such as prizes.
+- preventative care). - Access: Make sure activities are accessible (e.g., host them on-site or provide transportation). - related resources. - Cost: Whenever possible, make sure activities are free. - Incentives: If possible, provide incentives for participation, such as prizes.

 State and federal laws may be applicable to the use of financial incentives tied to health status.
 Make sure to research and comply with any laws.
 Two specific laws to research before using financial incentives are the Americans with Disabilities Act (ADA) and the Affordable Care Act (ACA).
-For more information, see resources provided by the Public Health Law Center at www.publichealthlawcenter.org/topics/healthy-eating/worksite-wellness/resources.
+For more information, see resources provided by the Public Health Law Center.